Flows for APEX API Package (flow_api_pkg)

 end;

-p_step_key in flow_subflows.sbfl_step_key%type default null -- Step Key
+p_step_key in flow_subflows.sbfl_step_key%type default null,

 );

-Procedure flow_reschedulule_timer flow_reschedule_timer can be called to change the next scheduled time of a timer on a running timer.
+flow_reschedule_timer can be called to change the next scheduled time of a timer on a running timer.
 It can change the currently scheduled time to a future time, or can instruct the timer to fire immediately.
 If the Timer event is a single event timer (timer types Date or Duration), it will change the time at which the event is scheduled to occur to the new time.
 If the timer is a Cycle Timer, this changes the time that the next firing is scheduled to occur.
 If later cycles exist, the following cycle will be scheduled at the new firing time + the repeat interval.
 To fire the timer immediately, set p_is_immediate = true.
 It should then run on the next timer cycle, usually within a few seconds.
-To change the firing time to another future time, supply a new timestamp with time zone contaiing the new time.
+To change the firing time to another future time, supply a new timestamp with time zone containing the new time.
 A comment can be provided, which is passed to the log file for explanation of any rescheduling.

 EXAMPLE